VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/digital.md

 * Transferring Shit
 * Making Shit

-I'm not the first to think on this subject by any means, [Programs are a prison: Rethinking the fundamental building blocks of computing interfaces by Robert Lechte](https://djrobstep.com/posts/programs-are-a-prison) is a particularly good example of other thoughts on this same subject.

 ## Finding and Accessing Information Sucks

 ### Search sucks

 If you're like most people, you probably use Google Search, but also don't like Google Search.
 Google's search makes the entire top of the page ads, tracks you, and is just generally a bit invasive, but, you still probably use it instead of DuckDuckGo because the results often get you to what you're looking for faster.

-To some extent things have gotten better as it is gotten easier to search directly from the search bar, with more browsers supporting setting the search engine by a prefix in the url bar, so if, for example, I want to search wikipedia and directly go to an article, I can just put a 'w' before what I search:
+To some extent things have gotten better as it is gotten easier to search directly from the search bar, with more browsers supporting setting the search engine by a prefix in the url bar, so if, for example, I want to search Wikipedia and directly go to an article, I can just put a 'w' before what I search:

 ![](/hci/wsearch.webp)